scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 1 hour

 You summon a swirling vortex of breathable air around up to 5 creatures in range you can see.
-Make a spellcasting roll, adding 1 Bad die for every creature targeted.
-On success, each creature is able to breathe normally when they otherwise couldn't, such as underwater, in a smoke filled room, or in a vacuum.
+Make a spellcasting roll, adding a bad die for every creature.
+On success, each creature is able to breathe normally when they otherwise couldn't, such as when underwater, in a smoke filled room, or in a vacuum.
 Creatures also get expertise when saving against poisonous or harmful gasses, such as from _Poison Cloud_ or _Miasma_.

 Add an enhanced die for every level above 1st.